mojodojodev/mojodojo.dev/mojo_team_answers.md

 ## Open Source
 [From the FAQ](https://docs.modular.com/mojo/faq.html#will-mojo-be-open-sourced)

+### Community
+On community, this dovetails with our open source plan.
+We're getting a bit crushed under lots of different kinds of interest right now, but I'd love to open up more code, enable pull requests etc, that's mostly blocked on logistical work and that we're being crushed in various ways.
+We have a Mojo developer advocate role open that will help us sort that out.

 ### Date to open source
 I would tell you if I knew 🙂.
 Our priority is to build the "right thing" not build a demo and get stuck with the wrong thing.
 My wild guess is that the language will be very usable for a lot of things in 18 months, but don't hold me to that.